-These are the most common water snakes in all of Texas with their range being the entire state.
-The round-eyed Diamondback Water Snake is a non-venomous colubrid snake belonging to the genus Nerodia.
+These are the most common water snakes in all of Texas and they live throughout the entire state.
+The round-eyed diamondback water snake is a non-venomous colubrid snake belonging to the genus nerodia.

-The snake is often mistaken for the venomous Cottonmouth snake, The Diamondback Watersnake, in true watersnake fashion, is irritable and will bite if threatened.
+The snake is often mistaken for the venomous cottonmouth snake, but the diamondback water snake, like all water snakes, is irritable and will bite if threatened.

 Blotched Water Snake